Hardhat-Enterprises/Deakin-Detonator-Toolkit/documentation/developer_information/libgl-bug-fix.md

 ##### Each command should be run on the command line one by one for best results.

-#ensure that you are in the DDT directory
+Ensure that you are in the DDT directory.

 yarn install